zouyaoji/vue-cesium/website/docs/en-US/platforms/vc-demo-mars3d.md

 Use VueCesium to load Mars Technology Mars3D

-:::demo specifies the use of Mars3D through the cesiumPath attribute of `vc-viewer`
+:::demo specifies the use of Mars3D through the `mars3dConfig` prop of `vc-viewer`

 ```html
 <el-row ref="viewerContainer" class="demo-viewer">